srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/custom-allocations.md

     ```

 * **Identify the ASN Pool**
   Identify the name of the ASN pool being used.
-For example, if the pool is named `srexperts-asnpool`, inspect it with:
+For example, if the pool is named `hackathon-asnpool`, inspect it with:

     ```shell
-    kubectl -n eda get indexallocationpool srexperts-asnpool -o yaml
+    kubectl -n eda get indexallocationpool hackathon-asnpool -o yaml
     ```

 * **Review the Output**